 - Control practices indicated as relatively immature were personal mobile device usage, perimeter threats, inventory management and endpoint compliance, virtualization security, rogue device and application security.
 However, only 54 percent of respondents said they were somewhat confident in the likelihood of improvement over the next 12 months.

 - Over 61 percent cited low to no confidence on network device intelligence, maintaining configuration standards and defenses on devices, and ensuring virtual machine and remote devices adhere to policy.

-- The top five security technologies perceived to have the greatest interoperability value were firewalls, anti-malware, network access control (NAC), mobile device management (MDM), and advanced threat detection (ATD).
+- The top five security technologies perceived to have the greatest interoperability value were firewalls, anti-malware, network access control (NAC), mobile device management (MDM), mobile security, and advanced threat detection (ATD).

 * IDGConnect, ForeScout Technologies – State of IT Cyber Defense Maturity Report, July 2014.